| Title: | Modeling, Standardization and Testing for Provider Profiling |

 For datasets with missing values, this function automatically removes observations (rows) with any missing values before fitting the model.

-A list of objects with S3 class "logis_fe"
+A list of objects with S3 class "logis_fe":

 coefficient |